 Satoko Shimazaki currently has the following number of speaking engagement opportunities remaining in her term on the NEAC DSB:

 2 engagements between May 1, 2022 and March 31, 2023

 April 1, 2020-March 31, 2023

-Available for recorded lectures with virtual class visits
+Available for in person events, or recorded lectures with virtual class visits

-Amy Stanley is an associate professor in the History Department at Northwestern University, where she teaches Japanese and early modern global history.
+Amy Stanley is professor in the History Department at Northwestern University, where she teaches Japanese and early modern global history.
 Her publications include Selling Women: Prostitution, Markets, and the Household in Early Modern Japan (University of California Press, 2012) and articles in The American Historical Review, The Journal of Asian Studies, and The Journal of Japanese Studies.
 She is particularly interested in the intersection of gender history and global history, and in the problems and possibilities of narrative history.
-Her book, Stranger in the Shogun’s City: A Japanese Woman and Her Worlds, is forthcoming from Scribner in 2020.
+Her book, Stranger in the Shogun’s City: A Japanese Woman and Her Worlds, was published by Scribner in 2020.